Freddy AI for CX

-With a PBX in place, you have the luxury of knowing the number of calls that step in and out your business phone system without having to wait till the end of the month for your bill.
-A more frequent analysis of call volume in a PBX gives you the possibility of reorganizing your entire phone team to work better.
+With a PBX cloud system in place, you have the luxury of knowing the number of calls that step in and out of your business phone system without having to wait till the end of the month for your bill.
+More frequent analysis of call volume in a PBX gives you the possibility of reorganizing your entire phone team to work better.

-With this analysis you’ll also get to know the most busy line from the leaner ones.
+With this analysis you’ll also get to know the busiest line from the leaner ones.
 You can now move some of your agents to the lines with more demand.
-This way you can ensure a healthy work environment where no single agent is over or under worked.
+This way you can ensure a healthy work environment where no single agent is over or underworked.
 This way you can very cautiously streamline your call center operations.

 What is it?

 Being the first PBX to come into use, these systems “traditionally” use the age old landlines to facilitate business calls.
 You can think of them as the Netflix and chill type who love to be glued to the work desk.
 Meaning, these PBX systems are fitted to your work desk and can’t be moved around or answered from where ever you wish to.

 What are its pros and cons?